UPU International Reply Coupons with Holograms

-To tell you the truth, I was surprised that my small town post office had some in stock!
-I bought mint copies of the IRC and also postmarked ones.
-See photos below.
+I was surprised that my small town post office had some in stock!
+Below are mint copies of IRC and postmarked ones.

 These International Reply Coupons fits perfectly well inside a topical Holograms on Stamps collection.
 Even though the coupon per say, is not a stamp, it is definitely a philatelic piece of great interest.
 Notice the UPU emblem in the hologram.